MARITIMES SCANNING SITE

 HISTORICAL PAGE

-This page describes or depicts a service or system that is no longer in operation and is thought to be dismantled
+This page describes or depicts a system that no longer exists

 Unlike the other grids in the NSIMRS, this system had very few frequencies.
 All but two repeaters used the 158.91 frequency but with a different CTCSS tone.
 Sydney and Halifax used the other frequency 158.94 because they were much busier.
-In addition to the repeater frequency pairs there was also a simplex frequency 158.76 MHz which was also in common use for communicating with hospitals.
+In addition to the repeater frequency pairs there was also a simplex frequency 158.76 MHz which was also in common use for communicating with hospitals when in close proximity.
 Tones and channel numbers are not known for most repeaters.
-Several of the repeaters seemed to allow a wide range of tones for access, for example at Garland, which is listed for CTCSS 136.5, both the next lower and next higher tones in the sequence also accessed this repeater.
+Several of the repeaters seemed to allow a wide range of tones for access, for example at Garland, which is listed for CTCSS 136.5, both the next lower and next higher tones in the CTCSS sequence also accessed this repeater.

 AMBULANCE/HOSPITAL SIMPLEX 158.76